bitbart/tibet/ocaml/README_MONITOR.txt

 3) m_onDuty
    val m_onDuty : tsb_network -> process_name * tsb = <fun>
-Function m_onDuty takes a network and return name and process of the participant which is on duty.
+Function m_onDuty takes a network and return a list with the names  of the participant which are on duty.

 4) m_culpable # val m_onDuty : tsb_network -> process_name * tsb = <fun>
  val m_culpable : tsb_network -> (process_name * tsb) list = <fun>
-Function m_culpable a network and return a list of name and process of the participants  which are culpable.
+Function m_culpable a network and return a list with the  names of the participants  which are culpable.

 (********************************************************************)